Snigdho8869/Web-Development-Projects/README.md

 - **Brick Breaker Game:** Relive the classic gaming experience with my Brick Breaker Game.
 Break bricks, score points, and enjoy the nostalgia of this retro arcade game, all within your web browser.

 - **BrainDive: Web Development Showcase:** Explore a portfolio of web development projects that demonstrate creativity and technical skills.

+- **Cricket Fantasy League:** This web application allows users to create and manage their fantasy cricket teams, participate in tournaments, and compete with friends.